Crosline/iozsaygi.github.io/_posts/2023-07-20-dependency-management-pipeline.md

 - ``SDL2_INCLUDE_DIRS`` is set to path of the SDL's header files
 - ``SDL2_LIBRARIES`` is set to path of the SDL's library files

-The script also provides architectural checks to disable usage of x86 SDL library.
+The script also provides architectural checks to disable usage of ``x86`` bit SDL library.

 ```cmake
 set( SDL2_INCLUDE_DIRS "${CMAKE_SOURCE_DIR}/qmack/dependencies/SDL2/include/" )